ao-space/ao.space/README.md

 AO.space is composed of three parts: server-side, client-side, and platform-side.
 The server-side and client-side run on personal devices and establish encrypted communication channels with public key authentication.
 The server-side supports x86_64 and aarch64 architectures and can run on personal servers, computers, or other similar devices.
 The client-side supports Android, iOS, and Web platforms, providing users with the convenience of using AO.space anywhere and anytime.
 For platform side, user can either use the default platform provided by AO.space or deploy by own.
 In both cases, the platform provides network communication services without the capability to decipher user data.

 The AO.space project has been donated to the openEuler community.
-Based on the community, we will continue to obtain more innovative developments such as products and solutions to achieve a win-win situation.[To learn more, please read >](https://ao.space/en/blog/aospace-success-openeuler-summit-2023)
+Based on the community, we will continue to obtain more innovative developments such as products and solutions to achieve a win-win situation.[Learn more >](https://ao.space/en/blog/aospace-success-openeuler-summit-2023)

 ## Architecture